 This is not quite clear-cut because the personal injury statute of limitations depends on whether the case is based on negligence.

-If the other party’s negligence led to your injury, the statute of limitations is four years.
+If the other party’s negligence led to your injury, the statute of limitations is two years.
 This usually applies to cases such as:

 1. Vehicle accidents